vimeo/VimeoUpload/README.md

 ### Submodule
 ### Initialization

-Create an instance, perhaps a singleton instance, of `VimeoUpload`:
+Create an instance of `VimeoUpload`, or modify `VimeoUpload` to act as a singleton:

 ```Swift
     let backgroundSessionIdentifier = "YOUR_BACKGROUND_SESSION_ID"